apouch/GoValve-Root-src/docs/source/index.rst

 Load Sample Image and Annotation File
 -------------------------------------
-A Cartesian DICOM file can be obtained from the ITK-SNAP download page [here].
+A Cartesian DICOM file can be obtained from the ITK-SNAP download page `<https://raw.githubusercontent.com/apouch/GoValve-Root-src/master/data.zip>`.
 The image can be loaded into ITK-SNAP by simply dragging and dropping the file into the program or by navigating to the file (File -> Open Main Image...).
 Once loaded, the user can scroll through different time frames of the 4D image series on the sidebar, as noted below.

 .. image:: images/load-image.png
     :width: 60%